Applying Psycho-Sensory Brand-Building Principles to Female Consumers

 The female presence in the workforce has steadily increased over the past 50 years.
 In 1960 a woman’s future was very limited.
 The expectation was that a woman would marry young and raise a family while her husband would have a career as the household’s sole breadwinner.
 Since then, women have increasingly worked outside the home as well as begun to pursue higher education.
 This can be attributed to many factors, beginning with the feminist movement of the 1960s and 1970s.
 With this cultural shift, more women worked outside the home than ever before.
 Still, many women would leave the workforce when they began starting families.
 This resulted in women falling behind men in career advancement.
 Economic changes in the late 1980s and 1990s necessitated women to continue working, even after having children.
 With two-person incomes being the norm, women quickly returned to the workplace after maternity leave.

 Authenticity.
 Women respond to advertising that doesn’t try too hard.
 Women today are savvy shoppers and won’t buy a product simply because you say that it’s meant for a woman.
 Slapping on a pink or pastel label is not going to entice today’s modern woman.
 Be authentic in the product or service you are marketing.
-Don’t try to ram down our throats that it is women-centric.
+Don’t try to ram down our throats that it is woman centric.
 Changing to a more subtle approach will be far more successful.

 Emotional connection.
 Women are different from men in that they find connections in all aspects of their lives.
 This includes products or campaigns that they feel connected to.
 If you can find an emotional connection in a campaign that tugs on the heartstrings, you will be hitting the female demographic.
-But just remember that it has to be authentic as well.
+But just remember that it must be authentic as well.
 If it feels too contrived, you will lose your female audience.

 Understand who is buying your product.
 Women are the primary purchasers of household products.
 A woman running a household today looks much different than she did 50 years ago.
 She is juggling work, family and personal obligations.
 She has no time for patronizing advertisements that show happy homemakers.
 Show her the practical applications of how the product or service can make her life easier.

 Recognize real women.
 Women today do not respond to unattainable ideals of beauty from the past.
 More women reject the idea of campaign ads that are Photoshopped beyond recognition to sell products.
-The Dove “Campaign for Real Beauty” is a great example of this.
+Dove’s “Campaign for Real Beauty” is a great example of this.
 Their award-winning campaign changed how companies viewed beauty advertising, and women responded positively.
 Real women reflected in advertising yield a better response from actual women.

-Women today still have a ways to go to gain the equality their mothers (and grandmothers) fought for 50-plus years ago.
+Women today still have a way to go to gain the equality their mothers (and grandmothers) fought for 50-plus years ago.
 But the progress has been noteworthy and it has turned women into a demographic that is dominating the market with their consumer purchasing power.
 Advertisers need to adjust how they market to women in order to tap into that buying potential and build brand loyalty for the future.